There must be some form of Christianity with its own special saints: St. Harley of Davidson, Yamaha the Blessed, the Holy Honda.

 The star-spangled cross.
 Because if the motorcycle is a symbol of masculine freedom, and if masculinity equals patriotism, and if “God is on. our side….” then the Cross belongs to America.
 And those who believe in the Cross and believe in American supremacy are favored highest in the eyes of God.

-Not everybody at that bike blessing believed that, maybe.
-But some did.
+Not everybody at that bike blessing believed that, may.
+Maybe not most.
+But some probably did.
 You can see how things get tricky.
 And how a religious teacher becomes just another “good luck” charm.

 Because the Romans thought the same — the first Christian civilization — and the Byzantines, and the Spanish, and the Germans, and the French and the British.
 And where are their empires now?
 Power wants to assert that God gave it the right to power.